lerwine/SetupAndConfig/SDLC.md

 ## Unclassified Network SDLC

 > **Recommended Training**
 > To understand how ServiceNow Applications work with Git repositories involved in the SDLC, you can do the "Create the NeedIt Application and Application Files" training module on the ServiceNow Developers website.
-To find this module, go to the [ServiceNow Developer Site](https://developer.servicenow.com), the navigate to "Learn" ⇒ "Learning Plans" and open the "ServiceNow Administrator" plan.
+To find this module, go to the [ServiceNow Developers website](https://developer.servicenow.com), the navigate to "Learn" ⇒ "Learning Plans" and open the "ServiceNow Administrator" plan.
 This module should be the first one that shows up.
 In that training module, you'll actually create an application and check it into a Git Repository.

 ![Unclass SDLC Diagram](./images/UnclassSdlc.png)